Step by Step Baby Shower Diaper Cake Instructions Video

 Any decorative gift items that you choose can be attached to the sides of the cake by making tubes of tape according to the size of the item.
 The gift items can be popped off of the cake without damaging those precious diapers!

-The diaper cake has taken the lead in the baby shower centerpiece of choice because of all the cool ideas that you can come up with to decorate it.
+The diaper cake is currently one of the most popular baby shower ideas with hostesses because of the many ways to decorate it.
 This modern non-edible cake is displayed in addition to or in place of the traditional baby shower cake that served as dessert as well as a party decoration.
 It’s frugal to get double duty out anything you buy for your shower, and that’s probably why there are so many hostesses searching for free diaper cake instructions!

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, Amazon and the eBay Partner Network such as the ones to your left on this page.
 Please see our Affiliate Disclosure page for more information.